Bandwidth/python-sdk/docs/RecordingsApi.md

 Create Transcription Request

 Generate the transcription for a specific recording.
 Transcription can succeed only for recordings of length greater than 500 milliseconds and less than 4 hours.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth